- Texas Digital Newspaper Program (TDNP)

 - The Portal to Texas History

 Due to the vast size and long, colorful history of our state, a staggering number of newspaper titles have been published in Texas.
 The Texas Digital Newspaper Program (TDNP) actively seeks partnerships to digitize Texas newspapers covering a broad geographic area and to make the newspapers freely available on the Internet.

-So far, the program has produced a rapidly expanding collection of some 104,000 newspaper issues accessible through the TDNP Collection on The Portal to Texas History.
-This collection receives more than 100,000 uses per month.
+So far, the program has produced a rapidly expanding collection of some 290,000 newspaper issues accessible through the TDNP Collection on The Portal to Texas History.
+This collection receives more than 2.6 million uses per year.